La Salle Explorers: Sports sponsored

 A member of the Atlantic 10 Conference, La Salle University sponsors teams in 7 men's and 11 women's NCAA sanctioned sports, plus one men's sport that is not recognized by the NCAA.
 The most recently added varsity sports are women's golf and men's and women's water polo, all added for 2016–17.
-Baseball was dropped after the 2021 season (2020–21 school year), but will be reinstated for the 2026 season.
-At the same time that baseball is reinstated, La Salle will add three new women's sports, all included in the NCAA Emerging Sports for Women program—acrobatics & tumbling, rugby, and triathlon.
+Baseball was dropped after the 2021 season (2020–21 school year), but was reinstated for the 2026 season.
+At the same time that baseball was reinstated, La Salle added three new women's sports, all included in the NCAA Emerging Sports for Women program—acrobatics & tumbling, rugby, and triathlon.